 Cryptocurrencies backed by cryptology could be a very strong alternative.
 There are also some valid cases for using Bitcoin as a global currency.
 This, however, will only become a reality if it shakes off its high trading volatility to become more stable.

-In a world where we need to be cognisant of our health and how viruses can spread easily and quickly like wildfire, it is equally imperative to realize that cyber attackers could get to our data just as swiftly.
+We live in a world where we need to be cognisant of our health and how viruses can spread easily and quickly like wildfire.
+It equally is imperative to realize that cyber attackers could get and infect our data just as swiftly.
 Using modern technologies can help prevent these intruders from creating a ‘digital security collapse’ pandemic.